VUW

 Quinn has recently submitted his doctoral thesis in macro-ecology.
 Before heading the United States to take up a research postdoc, Quinn has joined the Engagement team within the Centre for eResearch.

 What is Rust, and how might you use it for research?
 Tim McNamara, author of Rust in Action, will give a quick primer on the Rust programming language, and explain how it might be used to speed up, and scale up, your research.
 No prior experience with the language is necessary.
+Please note this session is recorded.

 Tim McNamara Founder, Accelerant